modxorg/Docs/en/extending-modx/plugins.md

 ## What is a Plugin?

-Plugins are similar to Snippets in that they are bits of PHP code that have access to the MODx API.
+Plugins are similar to Snippets in that they are bits of PHP code that have access to the MODX API.
 The big difference, however, is in _when_ the code executes.
 You put Snippets inside of a page or inside a template and they run when the page is viewed, whereas Plugins are set to execute during certain system events, e.g. saving a Chunk, or emptying the cache.
 So when a given event "fires", any Plugin "listening" for that event is executed.
 Once the Plugin's code has executed, control returns to the point after the spot where the System Event was triggered.

 **Other CMSs**
  Every CMS uses some concept of "plugin", but the exact nomenclature may differ.
 In WordPress, for example, plugins are "hooked" to events called "actions" or "filters".

 Since they execute during various events, Plugins aren't limited to front-end processing.
-Many events are triggered by events that take place only within the MODx Manager.
-There is a list of MODx System Events [here](http://wiki.modxcms.com/index.php/System_Events "MODx System Events").
+Many events are triggered by events that take place only within the MODX Manager.
+There is a list of MODX System Events [here](http://wiki.modxcms.com/index.php/System_Events "MODX System Events").

 Any closing PHP tag ?> will be stripped from your plugin code when it is saved.
 It's unnecessary (and unwanted) because the plugin code will end up inside other PHP code when executed.

 ## The Event Model

-MODx invokes System Events across its code processes to allow you to modify core functionality without hacking the core.
+MODX invokes System Events across its code processes to allow you to modify core functionality without hacking the core.
 These System Events can have any number of Plugins attached to them, and will execute each Plugin in rank according to its priority (lowest numbers first).

 ## Handling an Event